gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Add this to native libraries

-## Feature: Build author declares the target JVM for a Java library
+## Feature: JVM platform aware dependency resolution

-For example:

-    apply plugin: 'new-java'

-    platforms {
-        // Java versions are visible here
-    }

-    libraries {
-        myLib {
-            buildFor platforms.java7
-        }
-    }

-This declares that the bytecode for the binary should be generated for Java 7, and should be compiled against the Java 7 API.
-Assume that the source also uses Java 7 language features.

 When a library `a` depends on another library `b`, assert that the target JVM for `b` is compatible with the target JVM for `a` - that is
-JVM for `a` is same or newer than the JVM for `b`.
+JVM for `a` is same or newer than the JVM for `b`, or select the appropriate variant for `b`.

-The target JVM for a legacy Java library is the lowest of `sourceCompatibility` and `targetCompatibility`.

-### Open issues

-- Need to discover or configure the JDK installations.

 ## Feature: Build author declares a custom target platform for a Java library